 "The Self-Study Modules on Tuberculosis are a series of educational modules designed to provide basic information about tuberculosis in a self-study format, and are designed as an educational tool for health workers and other professionals involved in the identification, treatment, and care of individuals with tuberculosis and latent tuberculosis infection."
 The modules cover transmission, pathogenesis, epidemiology, diagnosis, treatment, infection control, contact investigations, confidentiality, surveillance, case managament, and patient adherance.

-TB Education and Training Resources (CDC, Division of Tuberculosis Elimination)
+Find TB Resources (CDC, Division of Tuberculosis Elimination)

-The database can be searched by topic, format, audience, language, country of origin, or any combination of these.
+The database can be searched by keyword, title, author, publisher, topic, format, audience, language, or any combination of these.
 Use this site to:

 Go to Contents